Single-conflict colouring: Introduction

 For completeness, we prove Proposition~\ref{prop:max} in Section~\ref{sec:degree} by a standard application of the Lov\'asz Local Lemma.
 This has the following strong yet still partial converse, also shown in Section~\ref{sec:degree}.

-\begin{proposition} If $G$ is a multigraph of average degree $d \ge 3$, then $\ch_{\con}(G) \ge \lfloor\sqrt{d/\log d}\rfloor$. \end{proposition}
+\begin{proposition} If $G$ is a multigraph of average degree $d \ge 3$, then $\chicon(G) \ge \lfloor\sqrt{d/\log d}\rfloor$. \end{proposition}

-The last two assertions alone highlight a clear distinction between conflict choosability and, say, ordinary choosability, for which the behaviour of the complete graphs $K_{d+1}$ is linear in $d$, while that of the complete bipartite graphs $K_{d,d}$ is logarithmic in $d$~\cite{ERT80}.
+The last two assertions alone highlight a clear distinction between single-conflict chromatic number and, say, ordinary choosability, for which the behaviour of the complete graphs $K_{d+1}$ is linear in $d$, while that of the complete bipartite graphs $K_{d,d}$ is logarithmic in $d$~\cite{ERT80}.

 Notice that Proposition~\ref{prop:average} helps to provide a broad certificate of sharpness of Theorems~\ref{thm:surfaces} and~\ref{thm:edges} up to polylogarithmic factors.
 This is akin to the two-vertex example exhibited earlier.
 In particular, consider the complete multigraph on $n$ vertices of uniform edge multiplicity $\mu$.
 It is a $\mu(n-1)$-regular graph, so with $\mu \binom{n}{2}$ edges, that has $\Theta(n^2)$ Euler genus.
-By Proposition~\ref{prop:average}, the conflict choosability is $\Omega(\sqrt{\mu n/\log(\mu n)})$, and this is not far from the $O(\sqrt{\mu n}\log(\mu n))$ upper bound implied in both Theorems~\ref{thm:surfaces} and~\ref{thm:edges}.
+By Proposition~\ref{prop:average}, the single-conflict chromatic number is $\Omega(\sqrt{\mu n/\log(\mu n)})$, and this is not far from the $O(\sqrt{\mu n}\log(\mu n))$ upper bound implied in both Theorems~\ref{thm:surfaces} and~\ref{thm:edges}.

 It may be challenging to eliminate the logarithmic factors in Theorems~\ref{thm:surfaces} and~\ref{thm:edges}.
 Since we do not know the correct asymptotics in these results, we have made no effort to optimise the values of $C_1$ and $C_2$.
 On the other hand, we managed to avoid the logarithmic factors for separation and adaptable choosability (see Theorems~\ref{thm:cham} and~\ref{thm:chasurfaces} below).
 The simpler argument uses Proposition~\ref{prop:max} directly (rather than needing Lemma~\ref{lem:edges}), and we present it in Section~\ref{sec:proof} as a warm up to proving our main result.